 where $\psi^+$ is a maximally entangled state of dimension $d$ and $f_k(x)$ represents $k$th elementary symmetric function of $d$ variables: $f_k(x)=\sum_{i_1<\cdots<i_k}x_{i_1}\cdots x_{i_k}$ \cite{Gour_PhysRevA.71.012318}.

-So far we did not discuss which amount of entanglement is required for a catalyst to enable a transformation between a pair of incomparable states.
+So far, we have not discussed the amount of entanglement required for a catalyst to enable a transformation between a pair of incomparable states.
 However, the answer is not fully known and only some partial results are available in the literature. \citet{PhysRevA.71.062306} derived some necessary conditions for a bipartite pure entangled state to be a catalyst.
 In fact, the following has been proved: Suppose $\ket{\psi}$ and $\ket{\phi}$ are two incomparable states of Schmidt rank $d$ with Schmidt coefficients $\{p\}$ and $\{q\}$ respectively, and a catalyst state $\ket{\eta}$ that has $k$ number of non-zero Schmidt coefficients represented by $\{t\}$ enables the transformation from $\ket{\psi}$ to $\ket{\phi}$.
 Then for any $l\in L_{\psi,\phi}$ and $0\leq i \leq k-2$, the Schmidt coefficients of the catalyst state satisfy the following three conditions:

 where $L_{\psi,\phi}$ represents the set of all $l$ such that